 Set up custom event tracking in Google Analytics 4

-There are 4 ways that you can create a custom event in Google Analytics 4:
+You can create a custom event in Google Analytics 4 in the following ways:

 - Creating a custom event in Google tag manually (web)

 - Creating an event in Google tag Manager (web)

 - Creating an event in Firebase (mobile)

 - Creating a custom event based on an existing event in Google Analytics 4 directly

 We will go over each of the methods briefly.
 Please note that all methods have their caveats and additional parameters that you can use – this guide won’t cover all cases and options.
 It rather aims to give you a general idea about how custom events are tracked in Google Analytics 4.

 Custom event in Google tag

 Google tag is a script that connects your web page with a Google Tag Manager.
 It uses gtag.js API to send events to Google Analytics.
 To create a new event, use the gtag() function.